Imran5693/saifway/_projects/2024-05-10-hybrid-datacenter.md

 - **ACL Security** – To filter and protect network traffic.
 - **QoS** – To optimize bandwidth usage and prioritize critical backup traffic.

+---

+## Network Design Lab Overview
+This project can also be treated as a **network design lab**, where OSPF routing, VPN GRE tunneling, ACL security, and QoS policies were validated using simulated environments.
+The lab tested routing convergence, tunnel stability, and secure backup traffic flow.

+---

 ## Objectives
 - Develop a **comprehensive hybrid architecture** aligned with organizational security requirements.
 - Clearly define the number and roles of routers and switches in the design.